 Update: water levels almost back to normal, start emptying De Dijken-Bakkerom balancing lake

-After last week's heavy rainfall, the situation in the Noorderzijlvest region has calmed down again and water levels are almost back to normal.
+Following last week’s heavy rainfall, the situation in the Noorderzijlvest Water region has calmed down again, and water levels have almost returned to normal.

-This morning, we started emptying the balancing lake Dykes balancing lake .
-We opened one of the four sluice gates, allowing us to discharge water in a controlled manner into the Electraboezem.
-From the catchwater , the water catchwater to the Lauwersmeer and the Wadden Sea.
+This morning, we began draining the balancing lake Dykes balancing lake .
+We opened one of the four gates, allowing us to discharge water in a controlled manner into the Electraboezem.
+From the catchwater , the water catchwater into Lauwersmeer and the Wadden Sea.

-We expect that the sluice gate can be closed on Sunday, March 6.
-After that, the weir the pumping station will take over pumping station drainage from the storage area.
-It is expected to take 2 to 4 weeks for the water level in the storage area to return to normal.
+We expect the gate to be closed on Sunday, March 6.
+After that, the weir the pumping station will take over pumping station drainage from the storage basin.
+It is expected to take 2 to 4 weeks for the water level in the storage basin to return to normal.

-While emptying the storage facility, we closely monitor the water levels in and around the facility and the weather forecast so that we can take corrective action if necessary.
+While emptying the storage area, we’ll keep a close eye on water levels in and around the storage area and on the weather forecast so we can make adjustments if necessary.

 Since 28 February, water from the Lettelberterberg catchwater has been drained in a controlled manner via the Vredewold polder.
 It is expected to take three weeks for the Lettelberterberg catchwater to return to its normal water level.
 From 1 March, the water in the emergency overflow area on the north side of the Leekstermeer will also be drained in a controlled manner via the Vredewold polder.
 Here too, it may take some time for the water level to return to normal.